All Episodes

 I do.

-I think I think those are the two we always talked about, Carter Page and Papadopoulos, and Papadopoulos was these foreign sources that looked like they were spying on him and getting information uh that away versus do it going and getting the warrant and doing the the surveillance and things that happen when you get a FISA warrant.
+And Papadopoulos was these foreign sources that looked like they were spying on him and getting information that away versus going and getting the warrant and doing the surveillance and things that happen when you get a FISA warrant.

 They were looking at Manafort and Flynn as well.

-Because when Bill Barr first testified in front of the Sin Finance Committee and said there was a pair of leadership at the upper national of the FBI, then said spying took place.
+Because when Bill Barr first testified in front of the Civil Finance Committee and said there was a fair leadership at the operational, the FBI, Ben said spying took place.

-When he said when he uttered the word spying, they went crazy.
+When he uttered the word spying, they went crazy.

 He said there's a basis for my concern about the spying, which is the stuff that we've been talking about.

-And then holding people accountable is what John Durr, because that that's ultimately how you're gonna stop this.
+And then holding people accountable is what John Durham did, because that's ultimately how you're going to stop this.

 If you don't hold people accountable for what all took place, it'll never end.